Material Transfer Agreements

 If a U-M researcher is requesting materials from your company (or university) or you are U-M researcher requesting materials from a company (or university), please contact ORSP to facilitate obtaining the necessary MTA.

-If you would like to obtain materials from the University of Michigan, or are a faculty/staff member interested in sending your materials out, please contact our MTA coordinator, Katie Moynihan, at (734) 763-0441 or email@example.com for help with an MTA.
+If you would like to obtain materials from the University of Michigan, or are a faculty/staff member interested in sending your materials out, please contact our MTA coordinator(s) at: MichiganMTA@umich.edu for assistance.

 Instructions for Sending "Materials" Outside the University

 U-M Principal Investigators may send Materials to outside entities without a formal Material Transfer Agreement (MTA) if ALL of the following are true:

 1.)
 The Material is NOT or does NOT contain any of the following:

 - Human-derived tissues, fluids, or samples of any kind